Top 16 Easy-to-read Spanish Books for Spanish Learners

 The Spanish language in the book Como Agua Para Chocolate is one of the many easy Spanish easy reads from this period with Latin American flair.

-It includes a mixture of verbs and conjugations that are used more often in Central America or South America than they would be in Spain.
+It includes a mixture of verbs and conjugations that are used more often in Central America or South America than in Spain.

 This makes it an easy way for readers learning Spanish to obtain basic Spanish grammar without difficulty.